 The traditional internet doesn't typically work this way, and it's usually not good for consumers.
 For example, you can't take your Facebook data and move it over to Twitter.
 You're locked in, and the burden of leaving is heavy.

 In the new world of Ethereum and Web3, your identities and data go with you.

 You can connect your wallet to decentralized apps (Dapps) to do lots of fun and useful things.
-You can also sign-in to websites using your wallet instead of having to create new accounts and passwords for each one.
+You can also sign-in to websites using your wallet instead of having to create new accounts and passwords for each one:

 In fact, the term "wallet" isn't really that great of a name for what apps like Rainbow can do.
 It’s kind of like how we call our devices “phones” but they’re so much more than just a phone.
 Crypto wallets are more like portals, passports, and digital identities for a whole new world.
-The possibilities are endless.